handresen/mariagdkdoc/pages/coregdk/maps/core_maps_templates.md

 Available since Maria GDK 3.1.

 It is possible to dynamically build up templates using overlay-templates and corresponding tags.
 This is done by creating a (basemap) template containing references to (overlay) templates.
-(Overlay-templates use the same syntax as regular templates).
+(Overlay-templates use the same syntax as regular templates, but are NOT regarded as "normal" templates by Maria GDK).
 The purpose is to ease the process of replacing and adding maps to a basemap without continously having to update the template.xml.

-First you need to add templatefilters (with tags for referencing) in overlay-templates.
+First you need to add [templatefilters](./core_maps_templates_xml.html#templatefilter-only-maria-gdk-31) (with tags for referencing) in overlay-templates.

 ```xml
 <compositemaptemplate name="testOverlay" id="0CB9BB2B-3C4E-4922-889B-7442E683C2AB">